DFHack/dfhack/docs/Compile.rst

 Incompatible libstdc++
 ~~~~~~~~~~~~~~~~~~~~~~
-When compiling dfhack yourself, it builds against your system libc.
+When compiling dfhack yourself, it builds against your system libstdc++.
 When Dwarf Fortress runs, it uses a libstdc++ shipped with the binary, which
 comes from GCC 4.5 and is incompatible with code compiled with newer GCC versions.
 This manifests itself with the error message::